Superposition Without Interference? Towards Isolated Interventions via Almost Orthogonal Features in Language Models: Experimental Details

 All experiments were conducted using multi-GPU training.
 Fine-tuning the SAE on the $\mmQA$ dataset required approximately $8$ hours using $4$ GPUs with $80$GB of memory each.
 Subsequent fine-tuning of the language model with the SAE integrated into the architecture required an additional $16$ hours under the same hardware configuration.

 We employed parameter-efficient fine-tuning via LoRA with rank $128$ and dropout rate $0.05$.
 The underlying model has a hidden dimension of $2304$.
 Training was performed with a per-device batch size of $4$.
 We used an initial learning rate of $5\times10^{-5}$, combined with $200$ warm-up steps followed by a cosine decay schedule.
-All runs were carried out with gradient checkpointing enabled to reduce memory usage, and gradient norms were clipped to a maximum value of $1$ to ensure training stability.
-During generation, we greedily decode all tokens\footnote{We plan to release the code publicly in a future version of this work.}.
+Fine-tuning the LLM was carried out with gradient checkpointing enabled to reduce memory usage, and gradient norms were clipped to a maximum value of $1$ to ensure training stability.
+During generation, we greedily decode all tokens. \looseness=-1